arsenvlad/azure-functions-siteextensions/README.md

 # Azure Functions Site Extensions

-This is a simple example of installing Azure Functions site extension using ARM/Bicep template and Kudo APIs directly.
+This is a simple example of installing Azure Functions site extension using ARM/Bicep template and Kudu APIs directly.

 ## Create function app